mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 // ...
 ```

-Here we are sending commands to `SpeechSynthesisAction` and `SpeechRecognitionAction` by returning the created streams via `sink.SpeechSynthesisAction` and `sink.SpeechRecognitionAction` from `main`.
+Here we are sending commands to the `SpeechSynthesisAction` driver and the `SpeechRecognitionAction` driver by returning the created streams via `sink.SpeechSynthesisAction` and `sink.SpeechRecognitionAction` from `main`.
+The stream for the `SpeechSynthesisAction` driver emits `Question.Career` on tablet-face-loaded event, emitted in the `sources.TabletFace.load` stream.
+The stream for the `SpeechRecognitionAction` driver emits an empty object (`{}`) on finishing speech synthesis action event, emitted in the `sources.SpeechSynthesisAction.result` stream.
+Both streams are created using the [`mapTo`](https://github.com/staltz/xstream#mapTo) xstream operator.
+We also print out events emitted in the `sources.SpeechRecognitionAction.result` stream using the [addListener](https://github.com/staltz/xstream#addListener) xstream operator.

-When you run the application, you should hear the robot saying "Is reaching your full career potential important to you?".
-After that, it starts to listen and print outputs of `SpeechRecognitionAction` to your browser's console, in the following format:
+When you run the application, you should hear the robot saying "Is reaching your full career potential important to you?" and then see the output of the `SpeechRecognitionAction` printed to your browser's console, in the following format:

 ```js
 const result = {